smarttvsystems/plplugin.program.smartwizard./Including-a-YouTube-Video-Section.md

-This file is used to provide the wizard the necessary information to show a menu of YouTube videos.
+This file is used to provide the wizard the necessary information to show a menu of YouTube videos, and is typically named `youtube.txt`.

 The fields in this file are all required.